American League West capsules

 Manager: Bob Melvin (seventh season).

-He's Here: 3B Trevor Plouffe, RHP Santiago Casilla, RF Matt Joyce, CF Rajai Davis, 3B Adam Rosales, LF Alejandro De Aza.
+He's Here: 3B Trevor Plouffe, RHP Santiago Casilla, RF Matt Joyce, CF Rajai Davis, 3B Adam Rosales.

 He's Outta Here: 3B Danny Valencia, CF Brett Eibner, LHP Dillon Overton.